 In addition, the Fund will recognize leaders in the field of species conservation and scientific research to ensure their important work is given the attention it deserves and to elevate the importance of species in global conservation discourse.

-For 2018 the Fund would like to announce that applications received before 28th february, 2018 will be reviewed and applicants will receive a reply by late September 2020.
+For 2020 the Fund would like to announce that applications received before the end of 30 June, 2020 will be reviewed and applicants will receive a reply by late September 2020.
 For the moment this remains the case despite the global COVID-19 pandemic.
-The following deadline for applications will be the end of June 2018 and applicants will be informed in late September 2018.
+The following deadline for applications will be the end of October 2020 for a repsonse in late December 2020.
 For more details on the application and review timetable please go to our grants timetable page.

 The Fund had an initial endowment of €25,000,000, of which a small portion is spent each year on grants.
 The species conservation case study section of our web site shows up-to-date information on where these funds have been allocated so far.